hipstas/kaldi-pop-up-archive/README.md

 cd /audio_in/
 ```

-- Make a 16kHz copy of each file with `ffmpeg`.
+- Make a 16kHz WAV copy of each file with `ffmpeg`.

 ```
 for file in *.{wav,mp3,mp4,WAV,MP3,MP4}; do